Semih-H/IBM-HR-Attrition-Analysis/README.md

 <img width="532" height="346" alt="Attrition vs Number of Years (Plot)" src="https://github.com/user-attachments/assets/3508510b-60ea-4b79-8042-20137f558558" /> <br>

-Employees who attrit tend to have significantly shorter overall tenures at the company.
+Employees who attrite tend to have significantly shorter overall tenures at the company.
 The median tenure for attrited employees is **2 years**, compared to **3 years** for those who remain.
 This indicates that a substantial portion of turnover occurs early in an employee's journey with the company.

 <br>